isaiahglenncruz/Contextual_ChatBot/README.md

 # Motive

-The problem of managing the development and deployment of many applications is something that is tackled by Amazon Web Services (AWS).
-AWS aims to streamline the development and deployment process by employing the Microservices Model.
-This involves breaking down the one large application into smaller, independent services that work together to fulfill the developer's intended function.
+The problem of managing the development and deployment of large applications is
+addressed by Amazon Web Services (AWS).
+AWS aims to streamline the development and deployment process by employing the Microservices model .
+The model involves breaking down the one large application into smaller, independent services that work together to fulfill the developer's intended function.